DEFRA/defra-ai-sdlc/workflow/workflow-documentation-feedback.md

 ### Regular Updates

-During the normal development workflow, it is essential to update documentation regularly.
-Each time you introduce a new feature, refactor existing code, or resolve a bug, ensure that the corresponding documentation is revised to reflect these changes.
+During the normal development workflow, it is essential to update documentation every time you make a change.
+This practice not only benefits human collaborators but also ensures the LLM has an accurate understanding of the current state of the codebase.

+ensure that the corresponding documentation is revised to reflect these changes.
 This practice not only benefits human collaborators but also ensures the LLM has an accurate understanding of the current state of the codebase.

 Use the [prompt-update-documentation](../prompt-library/prompt-update-documentation.md) prompt to have the LLMs update the codebase documentation regularly.